 - F1: MAN Selects manual as the trigger source.
-To trigger the waveform generator, press this MAN TRIG again. - F2: INT Selects the internal trigger generator as the trigger source.
+To trigger the waveform generator, press this MAN TRIG again. - F2: INT - Selects the internal trigger generator as the trigger source.
 Change the internal trigger rate displayed with the rotary input knob. - F3: EXT Selects the external trigger signal as the trigger source.
-The trigger source is supplied through the TRIG IN connector. - F4: NBRST - Selects the number of burst pulses to be output with each trigger.
-The N can be changed from 2 to 999,999.
+The trigger source is supplied through the TRIG IN connector. - F4: NBRST Selects the number of burst pulses to be output with each trigger.
+The N can be changed from 2 to 999,999. - F5:PREV Goes back to previous menu

-3.6.3 ARBITRARY Key
+3.6.3 WAVEFORM Key